jibinsajujoseph/employee_activity_detection/README.md

 Ensure the following files are available:

+app/models/
+├── efficientnet_b0_employee_activity.pth
-text app/models/ ├── efficientnet_b0_employee_activity.pth └── class_map.json
+└── class_map.json

 The application will still start without the trained weights, but predictions will be random.